 Want a video doorbell but don't want to spend a fortune?
 The Eufy Security 2K Video Doorbell (wired) by Anker provides a low-cost way to install a video doorbell in place of your existing, wired doorbell.
-Priced at $117.99, it costs less than comparable video doorbells, such as the Ring Video Doorbell 2 and the Nest Hello, but offers many of the same features.
+Priced at $117.99, it costs less than some of the best video doorbells, such as the Ring Video Doorbell 3 and the Nest Hello, but offers many of the same features.
 And you can use Eufy's doorbell without signing up for a subscription.

 Design: Simple and straightforward